 The Azores make up one of Portugal’s two far-flung archipelagos and autonomous regions.
 A cornerstone of that autonomy is a regional parliament—which Azoreans elected this Sunday.

 Regional politics, unlike their national counterpart, have been fairly stable since the return to democracy in 1974.
-The centre-right PSD (EPP) ruled the islands with an overall majority for 20 years, until the centre-left PS (S&D) took the reins in 1996, first as a minority government and then with an overall majority ever since.
+The centre-right PSD (EPP) ruled the islands with an overall majority for 20 years, until the centre-left PS (S&D) took the reins in 1996, with a first term as a minority government and an overall majority ever since.
 Smaller parties have, by and large, struggled to translate their performance in national elections to the Azorean context.

 That is, until now.